Jade-Sillere/Doctolib-scraping/README.md

 # 🏥 Doctolib Web Scraping Project
 This project aims to build a comprehensive database on appointment availability of psychologists on Doctolib offering first-time consultations using the Selenium python package to scrape data from the popular French doctor bookings website Doctolib.
-The data collection is divided into two key steps, outlined below:
+Overall, information from around 4,000 psychologists was scraped.
+The data collection was divided into two key steps, outlined below:

 ## ⚙️ Code Step 1: Collecting Basic Doctor Information
 ### Objective